Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 Partnership Evaluation

 Assessing potential partners, integration opportunities, or strategic alliances.
-The Risk Analyst flags dependency concerns while Market Analyst evaluates strategic fit.

 Example: "Partner with Platform A, Platform B, or build in-house?"